Once again, I hope my Tamil Language teachers are proud of me. I did this interview entirely in Tamil.

 Jockson started his footballing journey properly when he was in the 8th standard playing for his school team.
 However, his interest in playing football started much earlier.
 When he was much younger, one of the footballers in his village who played in the local tournament, Viju, took him under his wing.
 For two weeks, he taught Jockson the basics of football, and that ignited his passion for the game.

 Growing up, Jockson preferred playing 7-a-side matches, and that preference continued from the time he was kicking about to the moment he entered college.
 In his home town, 7-a-side tournaments were a common fixture, and there were even 7-a-side festivals taking place.
 In fact, Jockson reveals that 7-a-side matches are popular in other parts of Tamil Nadu, like Karaikudi and Chennai.
-The midfielder believes playing regularly in 7-a-side fixtures provided him the foundation he needed.
+The midfielder believes playing regularly in 7-a-side fixtures provided him with the foundation he needed.
 He also headed down to Karaikudi and Chennai for tournaments, a nerve-wracking experience for any young player.

 Besides their shared love of football, most people from Vallavilai also work as fishermen.
 It is of little surprise since Vallavilai is a coastal town.
-Jockson’s parents were fishermen as well, but to my surprisewastonishment, they never fully supported his aspirations of becoming a footballer.
+Jockson’s parents were fishermen as well, but to my astonishment, they never fully supported his aspirations of becoming a footballer.

 “I remember coming back home, bruised up after kicking about with my friends and my parents used to always scold me and tell me to focus on my studies instead.
 They always told me that I would not get anything out of football.”

 Yet, that didn’t stop Jockson from pursuing his dreams of playing football professionally one day.
-However, he faced an uphill task in furthering his footballing development.
+However, he faced an uphill task in furthering his football development.
 Jockson had no formal training and couldn’t obtain a sports scholarship.
 He secured a spot at KCG College of Technology in Chennai, but after spending 3 to 4 months at the college, he discontinued his degree and returned home.
-While KCG offered him a good education, it didn’t provide him with a high level of football development that he had desired.
+While KCG offered him a good education, it didn’t provide him with the high level of football development that he had desired.
 Since his ultimate goal was playing football professionally, it made little sense for him to spend his time at the school.

 Upon reaching home, his parents were distraught.
 They told him to give up his footballing dreams and focus on getting a proper education.
 Jockson did feel bad because he understood how hard his parents had worked for him to gain an opportunity to go to college.
 They believed that Jockson was wasting his potential away by focusing on football.